Fall is a wonderful time to visit the Power Vista. And the wonder continues when Winter arrives, bringing with it our Annual Festival of Trees:

 Visitors of all ages enjoy the hands-on experience as they learn about hydroelectricity and the historic role it has played in the Niagara Frontier.

-New to the Niagara Power Vista is the QR code tour.
+The QR code tour can enhance any trip to the Niagara Power Vista.
 This audio tour provides mobile access to over 20 exhibits, and works with both traditional cell phones (dial 716- 796-0135) and the latest smartphones (scan the QR codes with a QR Code Reader).
 Learn more about this interactive new addition to the Power Vista…

 Among other high-tech additions is a comprehensive Electric Lab, explaining the basics of electricity with an operating model of a hydropower turbine.
 Taking a more nostalgic approach, a realistic replica of a Victorian house combines local period architecture with contemporary information on energy efficiency and electrical safety.
 Are you a fan of e-mail?
 Then send your friends and family an electronic postcard over the Internet, using our computers to place your image in one of four Niagara project backdrops.